onestardao/WFGY/SAMPLE_DELIVERABLE.md

 # SAMPLE_DELIVERABLE

-Sample shape of a compact WFGY pilot return package.
+Sample structure of a compact WFGY pilot return package.

-This page shows what a small WFGY deliverable may look like in practice.
+This page shows what a small WFGY deliverable may look like after a pilot, audit, or structured review.

-It is not a universal template for every engagement.
+It is not a promise that every engagement will produce the same sections in the same length.
-It is a sample structure that makes the output shape legible before any formal collaboration begins.
+It is a practical sample that makes the expected output shape easier to understand before collaboration begins.

 For the pilot entry itself, see [PILOT_OFFER_ONE_PAGER.md](./PILOT_OFFER_ONE_PAGER.md).
 For the broader collaboration entry, see [WORK_WITH_WFGY.md](./WORK_WITH_WFGY.md).